redhat-appstudio/managed-gitops/docs/development.md

-make test-backend-shared            # Run test for backend-shared only make test-backend                   # Run tests for backend only make test-cluster-agent             # Run test for cluster-agent only make test                           # Or, run tests for all components
+make test-backend-shared            # Run test for backend-shared only make test-backend                   # Run tests for backend only make test-cluster-agent             # Run test for cluster-agent only make test-appstudio-controller      # Run test for appstudio-controller only make test                           # Or, run tests for all components
 ```